Google Drive vs Google Photos: What Are the Differences? [Answered]

 1.2.
 What is Google Photos?

 Likewise, Google Photos is a photo and video syncing and backup service from Google services, too.
 With this service, you can organize some media files by date and create albums.
 It offers basic photo editing and impressive search and AI features.
-Compressed media doesn't count against your storage limit, but uncompressed does.
+Compressed media doesn't count against your storage limit, but uncompressed media does.

 While Google Drive handles various file formats, Google Photos focuses solely on images and videos, with features like automatic album creation and animated video creation.
 It delivers three storage tiers: Express, High Quality, and Original Quality, catering to different needs in terms of resolution and video quality.

-Note: Is Google Drive secure?
+Note: Is Google Drive safe?
 Yes!
 Both Google Drive and Google Photos are subject to Google's privacy policies, which outline how your data is collected, stored, and used.
 It's important to review these policies and adjust your privacy settings accordingly to control who can access your photos and other stuff.

 Part 2: Google Photos vs Google Drive: Key Highlights